Ethiopian News & Opinion Journal

 In October alone, 3 737 people arrived while 95 are missing or feared dead.

-One Response to “Yemen may shun Ethiopians, Eritreans”
+One thought on “Yemen may shun Ethiopians, Eritreans

 We may be facing a variety of problems, mostly of our own making, at the moment.
 The yemenis should realise that the land where once a number of 'Arab biets' owned by them proliferated is still there; the people who welcomed them are still there; the mountains, the lakes, the waterfalls, the rivers and the fertile soil are all there waiting to be exploited once again.
 What will they say when that time comes and the tide turns the other way around?